Vadskye/Rise/docs/standard_effects.md

 #### Maneuvers: single-target low damage + debuff
 * Rank 1
-  * Strike with no power, brief r1 debuff
+  * Strike with no power, brief r1 debuff if take damage
 * Rank 3
   * Strike with no power, r2 debuff condition if lose HP - ANCHOR
   * Strike with no power, brief r2 debuff, immune after first success
-  * Strike with no power, r1 debuff condition
+  * Strike with no power, r1 debuff condition if take damage
 * Rank 5
   * Strike with no power, r2 debuff condition if lose HP, otherwise r1 debuff condition
-  * Strike with no power, brief r2 debuff
+  * Strike with no power, brief r2 debuff if take damage
 * Rank 7
   * Strike with no power, r3 debuff condition if lose HP
-  * Strike with no power, brief r3 debuff, immune after first success
+  * Strike with no power, brief r3 debuff if take damage, immune after first success
-  * Strike with no power, r2 debuff condition
+  * Strike with no power, r2 debuff condition if take damage

 #### Spells: single-target high damage + debuff
 * Rank 3